open-gpdb/pxf/package/README.md

 # How it works

 We use docker as clean build environment.
 Build is consists of two stages:
-1. Build open-gpdb / cloudberry and save deb file to `downloads/`
+1. Build open-gpdb and save deb file to `downloads/`
 2. Build PXF using deb file from `downloads/` and save resulting deb to `downloads/`

 ## GP/PXF DEB specification